rackerlabs/technical-blog/_posts/2012-10-09-openstack-for-windows-users-installing-linux.markdown

 {% img center 2012-10-09-openstack-for-windows-users-installing-linux/login.jpg %}

 Next steps: figure out how to login, and then download and install OpenStack.
 No doubt there will be many more lessons to learn as I continue this project.
 Thanks for reading!

+<a class="cta blue" id="cta" href="https://www.rackspace.com/dba-services">Learn more about Databases</a>

+Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.

+Use the Feedback tab to make any comments or ask questions.